Sex trafficking victim says Sen. Katie Britt telling her story during SOTU rebuttal is ‘not fair’ | KRDO

 During the Republican response to Biden’s State of the Union address Thursday, Britt said, “When I first took office, I did something different.
 I traveled to the Del Rio sector of Texas, where I spoke to a woman who shared her story with me.
 She had been sex trafficked by the cartels starting at age 12,” before saying, “President Biden’s border crisis is a disgrace.
 It’s despicable.
 And it’s almost entirely preventable.”

-Jacinto said she met the senator at an event at the southern border with other government officials and anti-human-trafficking activists, instead of one-on-one as Britt stated.
+Jacinto said she met the senator at an event at the southern border with other government officials and anti-human-trafficking activists, but not one-on-one as she felt Britt suggested in her rebuttal.
 She also said that she was never trafficked in the United States, as Britt appeared to suggest.
 She was not trafficked by Mexican drug cartels, but by a pimp who operated as part of a family that entrapped vulnerable girls to force them into prostitution, she said.

 Jacinto said she was kept in captivity from 2004 to 2008, when President George W. Bush was in office and when Biden was a senator.

-Note: CLARIFICATION: This story has been updated to clarify the circumstances of Britt’s meeting with Jacinto.